Taxus: Taxonomy and systematics

+Taxus is the Latin word for this tree and its wood was used to make javelins.
+The Latin word is probably borrowed, via Greek τόξον tóxon, from taxša, the Scythian word used for "yew" and "bow" (cognate of Persian تخش Taxš meaning bow) because the Scythians used its wood to make their bows.

 All of the yews are very closely related to each other, and some botanists treat them all as subspecies or varieties of just one widespread species; under this treatment, the species name used is Taxus baccata, the first yew described scientifically.
-Other sources, however, recognize 9 species, for example the Plant List.

 Taxus species appear similar.
 Attempts at taxonomy vary from describing all yews as subspecies of T. baccata, as did RKF Pilger in 1903, to splitting species by even very small morphological differences, as did R. W. Spjut in 2007 with 25 species and over 50 varieties.
 Some species have traditionally been recognized by geographic distribution, but Asian species have been more difficult to classify.
-T. contorta in the Western Himalaya and T. sumatrana in Malesia are now generally agreed upon, but overlapping ranges in the Eastern Himalaya, China, and subtropical southeast Asia have led to greater confusion, with the species T. chinensis, T. mairei, and T. wallichiana being elucidated only in the 21st century with the aid of molecular phylogenetics.
+Taxus contorta in the Western Himalaya and Taxus sumatrana in Malesia are now generally agreed upon, but overlapping ranges in the Eastern Himalaya, China, and subtropical southeast Asia have led to greater confusion, with the species Taxus chinensis, Taxus mairei, and Taxus wallichiana being elucidated only in the 21st century with the aid of molecular phylogenetics.

 The most distinct is the Sumatran yew (T. sumatrana, native to Sumatra and Celebes north to southernmost China), distinguished by its sparse, sickle-shaped yellow-green leaves.
-The Mexican yew (T. globosa, native to eastern Mexico south to Honduras) is also relatively distinct with foliage intermediate between Sumatran yew and the other species.
+The Mexican yew (Taxus globosa, native to eastern Mexico south to Honduras) is also relatively distinct with foliage intermediate between Sumatran yew and the other species.
 The Florida yew, Mexican yew and Pacific yew are all rare species listed as threatened or endangered.

 Distribution

-Yews occur around the globe in temperate zones of the northern hemisphere, northernmost in Norway and southernmost in the South Celebes.
-Some populations exist in tropical highlands.
 Yews typically occur in the understory or canopy of moist temperate or tropical mountain forests.
 Elevation varies by latitude from 3000 m in tropical forests to near sea level in its northernmost populations.

 Yews are common in landscape architecture, giving rise to widespread naturalized populations in the United States.
-There, both T. baccata and T. cuspidata are common ornamental shrubs.
+There, both T. baccata and Taxus cuspidata are common ornamental shrubs.

 T. baccata appears throughout Europe and into western Asia.
 T. cuspidata occurs over much of East Asia, in China, Japan, Korea, and Sakhalin.
-T. brevifolia ranges in the United States from California to Montana and Alaska, while T. canadensis appears in the northeastern United States and southeast Canada.
+Taxus brevifolia ranges in the United States from California to Montana and Alaska, while Taxus canadensis appears in the northeastern United States and southeast Canada.

 Species and hybrids

+Plants of the World Online recognizes 12 confirmed species: